mpp-doric/Android-Security-Reference/hardware/keystore.md

 _A [TEE](https://en.wikipedia.org/wiki/Trusted_execution_environment) (or [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module)) can change a `KeyStore` attack from **offline** (which would be against a software KeyStores data) to **online** (running on the device issuing commands to the hardware).
 This further prevents extraction of the private key and potentially throttling of access attempts (and therefore potential exploitation).
 See Androids [Trusty TEE](https://source.android.com/security/trusty/index.html)_

-## CTS
+## CDD/CTS

-The CTS history of the `KeyStore` is quite interesting.
+The CDD history of the `KeyStore` is quite interesting.
 There are a few fundamental features for which ROM inclusion or hardware presense of will make some requirements around `KeyStore` implementation come into scope.
 These are around:

 - Secure Lock Screens (can check with `isKeyguardSecure()`)
 - Fingerprint